drchung5/killrcoda-sandbox/AC100-lab01/step1.md

-In this step, you will verify that the appropriate version of Java is installed, then you iwll download Cassandra and extraxt it into a directory.
+In this step, you will verify that the environment is set up to install and run Cassandra.

+Cassandra 5 requires at least JDK 11 so first we will verify that  we have the right JDK installed.

 ✅ Check the JDK version.
 ```